Alaska whale photos

 Fin Whale (Balaenoptera physalus)

 The Fin Whale is long and slender, the second largest whale after the blue whale.
 It is found worldwide in all oceans except at the poles near icepack.
 The fin whale eats small fish, squid, and crustaceans, by swimming with its mouth open, then closing it to filter out the water through its baleen.
-Mating occurs every two-three years during the winter in temperate waters, and while one calf is common, as many as six have been reported.
+Mating occurs every two-three years during the winter in temperate waters, and while one calf is standard, as many as six have been reported.

 Bowhead Whale (Balaena mysticetus)